auto94/HyperX-Cloud-2-Battery-Monitor/README.md

 **HP HyperX Cloud II Core Wireless**

+**HP HyperX Cloud Alpha Wireless**

 If you would like a different Cloud Wireless headset supported, feel free to create an issue here on Github but beware that I will ask you for assistance (eg. Wireshark USB traffic recordings).

 ## How to install

-You can download [release v1.4 here](https://github.com/auto94/HyperX-Cloud-2-Battery-Monitor/releases/download/Release_v1.4/Cloud2BatteryMonitor_v1.4.zip) or select the latest release on the right side of this Github repository and download the zip.
+You can download [release v1.5 here](https://github.com/auto94/HyperX-Cloud-2-Battery-Monitor/releases/download/Release_v1.5/Cloud2BatteryMonitor_v1.5.zip) or select the latest release on the right side of this Github repository and download the zip.
 After the download is complete, extract the zip and run "Cloud2BatteryMonitorUI.exe".

 No installation is necessary.